Bira/octopus-carnival/_drafts/wir-mm-4e-mind-flayers.md

 illithids are exactly that.
 They don't need exceptional reasons to reject life in an Underdark city - maybe their plans for world domination are just incompatible ("I'm going to be the boss, not you").
-This means that it's perfectly possible to fight mind flayers in the surface withtout this being necessarily tied to some Underdark conspiracy.
+This means that it's perfectly possible to fight mind flayers in the surface without this being necessarily tied to some Underdark conspiracy.

 ## The Numbers